José Tomás by Carlos Cazalis from his forthcoming book Sangre de Reyes, ‘Blood Of Kings’

-The number of bullfights in the broader sense of the word – novilladas for novices as I was and rejoneo for horseback toreros etc. – 80% of which occur in Andalusia, Madrid and the two Castiles – had fallen by 7% to 1,736, but this after a slight increase the year before.
+The number of bullfights in the broader sense of the word – including novilladas for novices and rejoneo for horseback toreros etc., – 80% of which occur in Andalusia, Madrid and the two Castiles, had fallen by 7% to 1,736, but this after a slight increase the year before.

 Far more importantly in a country where subsidies distort the market, the number of people actually attending bullfights in 2015 was up to 3.7 million, an increase of more than a third of a million since 2011 when my book came out.
 Back, in fact, to pre-financial crisis levels.